v6ak/qubes-vm-autoshutdown/README.md

 When this script seems to work well on running VMs, paused VMs might be considered.

+## Will it be adopted by Qubes OS?

+This script is now rather a proof of concept and it will unlikely be added to Qubes without any modification.
+If you are interested about implementing this feature to Qubes, look at the related issue: https://github.com/QubesOS/qubes-issues/issues/832

 ## License

 WTFPL, without any warranty.